freyaalminde/perl-core/README.md

 The ability to create multiple interpreters may be added, and `PerlInterpreter.shared` removed.
 This requires building Perl with `-Dusemultiplicity`.

-Unsafe flags should be removed so the package can be depended on by version tag.

 To better support the App Store guidelines, all modules should ideally be embedded in the binary.

-A full build script for building Perl for every platform should be added.
+A complete build script for building Perl for every platform should be added.

 _TODO: Make it clear which versions of Perl is included._